WRDT

-WRDT (560 AM) is a commercial radio station licensed to Monroe, Michigan, and serving Metro Detroit.
-It is owned by Crawford Broadcasting and it broadcasts a Christian talk and teaching radio format.
-The studios and offices are on Capitol Avenue near Burt Road in the Weatherby section of Detroit.
+WRDT (560 AM) is a commercial radio station licensed to Monroe, Michigan, United States, and serving Metro Detroit.
+Owned by Crawford Broadcasting, the station carries a Christian radio format branded "The Word AM 560".
+The studios are on Capitol Avenue in the Weatherby section of Detroit.
+WRDT has two distinct transmitter sites: the daytime site is on Vineyard Road in Monroe, while the nighttime site is on Radio Plaza in Ferndale.
+It broadcasts in the daytime using HD Radio technology.